UniMath/agda-unimath/cite-this-library.md

 # Citing the `agda-unimath` library

+If you wish to reference our library in your work, please use the following BibTeX entry:

 ```tex
 @software{agda-unimath,
 author = {Rijke, Egbert and Bonnevier, Elisabeth and Prieto-Cubides, Jonathan and Bakke, Fredrik and {others}},